Skip to content

 instance: grobid-prod

 Replace grobid:8071 with the host and admin port reachable from your Prometheus server (for a local Docker GROBID with the mapping above, use host.docker.internal:8081 or the host IP).
+A ready-made minimal configuration for testing against a locally running GROBID is available at monitoring/prometheus.yml in the repository.

 2. Run the monitoring stack